 I am a third year Ph.D. student at the Institute for Software Research at Carnegie Mellon University.
 I am fortunate to be advised by Dr. Travis Breaux.

 During my PhD so far, I have developed a hybridized task re-composition framework, that semi-automatically extracts privacy goals that describe a website's data practices.
-I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Joel Reidenberg and Thomas Nortan.
+I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Prof. Joel Reidenberg and Dr. Thomas Nortan.

 I have been working on developing an empirically validated framework for understanding and measuring perceived privacy risk.

 |28 February 2018||I presented our privacy risk work at PrivacyCon 2018.|